adfi/DataScientistTest_072020/DataScience_Test_072020.md

 ## 2 baseline      0.560
 ```

 It seems that preprocessing doesn't have any added benefit.
 This could be because of two reasons: there is no actual difference in the model (i.e. there is preprocessing happening in the baseline model) or there is no actual difference in performance.
-The example [documentation](https://www.tidymodels.org/start/recipes/#features) states the baseline recipe I created doesn't do any preprocessing so I'll go with the second reason.
+The example [documentation](https://www.tidymodels.org/start/recipes/#features) states the baseline recipe we created doesn't do any preprocessing so we'll go with the second reason.
 We could investigate the model fits (using `pull_worklfow_fit`) to be sure but I'll leave that for another time as this isn't the final model iteration.

 ### Model Iteration 3: The Random Forest